Why Do We Allow Artists to Be Underpaid?

 That brings up a core issue – our societal perception of art as a "fun" job, a frivolous one, a hobby, and therefore less deserving of compensation.

-For most, arts are an afterschool activity in adolescence.
-Their experience either ends there or becomes an after-work hobby.
-Because most people's experience creating art is in the context of a fun, relaxing activity, they may see an artist and think they're not a hard worker.
+For most, the arts start as an afterschool activity in adolescence that finds its conclusion in an after-work hobby in adulthood.
+Because the majority of people experience creating art in the context of a fun, relaxing activity, they may see an artist and think they're not a hard worker.
 In our society, if you're not working hard, you haven't earned financial stability.

 Corporations in the arts thrive on this perception.
 That's why you can get paid in "experience" or "college credit" with little to no pushback.
 For example, I took an internship at a film development company for "college credit" — meaning I paid $4,800 to work for free.
 I was a development intern, but in reality, I was treated as a glorified personal assistant, picking up lunch for executives and cleaning out dusty closets – with just enough script coverage on the side to provide a paper trail of "education."
 That was the industry "experience" I was getting paid with.